facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s.md

 Let's dive into the configuration details!
 For now, in the code examples, I will omit any piece that is needed for the deployment part; we will see that later.

 ## The `.gitlab-ci.yml` configuration file
-The GitLab CI is configurable just by adding a `.gitlab-ci.yml` file to the root of your project.
-The first part of mine looks like this:
+The [GitLab CI](https://docs.gitlab.com/ee/ci/) is configurable just by adding a `.gitlab-ci.yml` file to the root of your project.
+The configuration for this first job looks like this:

 ```
 image: gitlab.facile.it/facile/my-project/docker-compose:1.2